Vir-goCode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 FILE 3-Create a script that counts the number of directories in the PATH.

-FILE 4-Create a script that lists environment variables.
+FILE 4-Create a script that lists environment variables

+FILE 5-Create a script that lists all local variables and environment variables,and functions.